coinfloor/API/WEBSOCKET-README.md

 `base` and `counter` are the asset codes of the base and counter assets of the order.

-`quantity` is the amount of base asset that is to be traded.
+`quantity` is the [scaled][] amount of base asset that is to be traded.
 It is negative for a sell order and positive for a buy order.
 This field must be omitted if `total` is supplied.

-`total` is the amount of the counter asset that is to be traded.
+`total` is the [scaled][] amount of the counter asset that is to be traded.
 It is negative for a sell order and positive for a buy order.
 This field must be supplied if `quantity` is omitted.

 ### Success Reply